 Work on the East River Waterfront Esplanade & Piers Project is progressing on schedule.

 Rutgers Pavilion

-During the second quarter of 2015 the design team continued working on the designs for the Rutgers Pavilion.
+During the third quarter of 2015 the design team completed the design of the Rutgers Pavilion.
 The team also continued to attend management meetings, work sessions and task team meetings.
+New York City Economic Development Corporation issued a Request for Proposals for Construction Management Services to construct Package 4 and the Rutgers Pavilion.
+Hunter Roberts Construction Group was selected as the winning bidder.